 The nonlinear Perron-Frobenius theory has been developed for order-preserving mappings on general cones.
 However, for the sake of simplicity and in order to make our ideas more transparent, we restrict ourself to cones of the form $\R^n_+$ and their Cartesian product.
-Nevertheless, we took special care to use as few as possible the particular structure of $\R^n_+$ in order to facilitate the generalization of our results to general cones.
+Nevertheless, we took special care to use as little as possible the particular structure of $\R^n_+$ in order to facilitate subsequent generalizations of our results to general cones.

 The paper is organized as follows: In Section \ref{mon}, we introduce and motivate the class of order-preserving multi-homogeneous mappings.
 We propose a way to define eigenvectors and eigenvalues for multi-homogeneous mappings.
 Furthermore, we discuss characteristics of these mappings.
 In Section \ref{contrasec}, we prove a contraction principle for our class of mappings in Theorem \ref{Banachcombi}.
 In particular, this theorem implies the existence and uniqueness of a positive eigenvector under very mild conditions.
 In Section \ref{existence_section}, we propose a generalized notion of spectral radius and prove, in Theorem \ref{weak_PF}, a weak form of the Perron-Frobenius theorem which implies the existence of a nonnegative eigenvector corresponding to the spectral radius.
-Then, we discuss a generalized notion of irreducibility allowing us to give in Theorem \ref{existence_intro} a sufficient condition for the existence of a positive eigenvector of non-expansive mappings.
-In Section \ref{CW_M_U}, we prove a Collatz-Wielandt formula for the spectral radius (Theorem \ref{CW_intro}) and discuss the simplicity and uniqueness of positive eigenvectors and their associated eigenvalues (Theorem \ref{simplicity}).
+Then, we discuss a generalized notion of irreducibility allowing us to give, in Theorem \ref{existence_intro}, a sufficient condition for the existence of a positive eigenvector of nonexpansive mappings.
+In Section \ref{CW_M_U}, we prove a Collatz-Wielandt formula for the spectral radius (Theorem \ref{CW_intro}) and discuss the simplicity and the uniqueness of positive eigenvectors and their associated eigenvalues (Theorem \ref{simplicity}).
 Finally, in Section \ref{PM_section}, we discuss a method for computing the positive eigenvector of order-preserving multi-homogeneous mappings.
 The convergence of this method (with a linear rate) is discussed in Theorem \ref{PM}.
-In Sections \ref{contrasec}\,--\,\ref{PM_section} we give for better readability first the main results and discuss them before we proceed with the proofs.
-For the sake of brevity, we shall prove only the results whose generalization from the homogeneous case is not straightforward.
+For the sake of readability, in Sections \ref{contrasec}\,--\,\ref{PM_section} we first state and discuss the main results and then we proceed with the proofs.
+For brevity, we shall prove only the results whose generalization from the homogeneous case is not straightforward.